Embedding Customer Experience (CX) Successfully

 2. It Starts By Walking in Your Customer’s Shoes

 A Bain & Company survey revealed that 80% of the companies surveyed believed that the customer experience provided by their organisation was superior, however, only 8% of their customers stated the same.
-Don’t fall into the trap of adjusting parts of the business without understanding what matters to your customers.

 Mapping out the different touchpoints where your customer engages with your business and recognising their current pain points is a great place to start.
-You will need to build your empathy skills, apply human-centred design methodologies (if you aren’t familiar with these tools we can help), and ensure you stop having an inside in perspective.
+You will need to build your empathy skills, apply human-centred design methodologies (if you aren’t familiar with these tools we can help), and ensure you stop having an inside-in perspective.

 Be prepared to have your assumptions challenged – often pain points can be quite simple, and therefore easy and cost-effective to address.